brian32768/docker-build-asterisk/README.md

 ## Running

-This is how I do it:
+You can do this but it's pointless because the asterisk will be unconfigured.

-docker run -d --name=asterisk --net=host asterisk
+    docker run -d --name=asterisk --net=host wildsong/build-asterisk

 ## Repo tags